Double jacquard using punchcard machines 2

 C. copy B, repeat the process positioning it on A, rendering the purple transparent to complete the color separation.

-For knitting as a tuck or slip-stitch mosaic, the 12X18 file must be doubled in height to 12X36 DBJ work: using Stitchworld # 548 is a 24X40 design The three ArahPaint windows.
+DBJ work: using Stitchworld # 548 is a 24X40 design The three ArahPaint windows.
 To be separated for use in DBJ with each color in each row knitting twice, begin with # 548 doubled in height to 24X80 invert colors copy the 20X80 brush-filled image, and move it in place over the color inverted file, blue to alpha, merge layers copy and paste it on the original rendered double height>20X80, first changing purple to alpha, merge colors, set the number of colors to 2> BW, the 24X80 file doubled in height (Multiply YX2) to 24X160, matching the Gimp results.
-Duplicating that punchcard design for knitting each color in each design row only once
+Duplicating the punchcard design separation for knitting each color in each design row only once, the original methods followed using a shifting template, as follows:

 The spacing between lines of pixels can be varied for custom designs ie in the hand-formed loop version of a 24X48 file, adjusted in height and width by multiplying YX3 and multiplying X X2 the saved brush set the number of colors to 3 to include the added one used in the brush